lowRISC/lowrisc-site/content/blog/risc-v-llvm-buildroot-testing.md

 normally, including making HTTP requests served by nginx.

-In the terminal session below you can see me booting a clang-built rootfs (everything other than the kernel and glibc is built by Clang) in qemu, and browsing the web using links:
+In the terminal session below you can see me booting a clang-built rootfs (everything other than the kernel, opensbi, and glibc is built by Clang) in qemu, and browsing the web using links:

 <script id="asciicast-9Cde6gZq8KljgZD50BhLFSms6" src="https://asciinema.org/a/9Cde6gZq8KljgZD50BhLFSms6.js" async></script>